relmsg/json-web-token/README.md

 To sign the token you should use SignatureService.
 SignatureService depends on algorithm manager, token handlers, serializer, event dispatcher and logger.

 Algorithm manager are a map of supported by service algorithms.
-If service can not find the algorithm which used in the token, he will throw a exception.
+If service cannot find the algorithm which used in the token, he will throw an exception.

 Token handlers are a list of handlers that can generate new claims and validate existing ones.

-Serializer is necessary for the service to sign the token, since the signature is the header and the payload signed by the key.
+Serializer is necessary for the service to sign the token, since the signature is the header, and the payload signed by the key.

 Example: